 Authority and Responsibility of the Quality Improvement Program

-The Boards of Directors of the EmblemHealth companies, through the EmblemHealth, Inc. Quality Committee, oversee the Quality Improvement Program.
+The Board of Directors of the EmblemHealth companies, through the EmblemHealth, Inc. Quality Committee, oversees the Quality Improvement Program.
 The overall responsibility for executing the Quality Improvement Program resides with EmblemHealth’s Quality Improvement Committee.
 Various committees and subcommittees support the functions of the Quality Improvement Program and report their activities to the Quality Improvement Committee.
 Operational accountability has been delegated to the appropriate department heads.
-A broad spectrum of medical professional involvement, including designated medical and behavioral health doctors, occurs through the Quality Improvement Committee structure.
+A broad spectrum of medical professional involvement, including designated medical and behavioral health doctors and pharmacists, occurs through the Quality Improvement Committee structure.

 The Quality Improvement Committee is responsible for the following:

 - Ensuring provider participation in the Quality Improvement Program through the process of planning, designing, implementation, and/or review of activities and committee participation.

 Learn more about the Quality Improvement Program.